Connect with us

 But even before the pandemic-induced shutdown, the ministry had issued a notice of intention to close registries at Ardhi House to conduct an audit.
 This forced the Law Society of Kenya (LSK) to move to court seeking orders to compel the State to abandon the plan.

-The lawyers argued that closure of the registries would disrupt operations with documents already evaluated by the collector of stamp duty risking penalties due to delay.
+The lawyers argued that the closure of the registries would disrupt operations with documents already evaluated by the collector of stamp duty risking penalties due to delay.

 The orders were granted, but the registries remained closed “in compliance with the Presidential directive on the management of Covid-19”.